 When the California Exemption Amounts Are Updated

 The exemption laws in California change periodically.
 The amounts listed in System 1 are no longer updated by statute, but instead, are updated by the California Judicial Council every three years.
-The next update will be in 2013.
+The next update will be April 1, 2016.
 You can find the current exemption amounts at the California Judicial Council website at www.courts.ca.gov, type “exemptions” into the search box.